akkartik/mu/Readme.md

   markup can be clean;
 - BDD for challenging us all to write tests at a higher level;
-- JavaScript and CSS for demonstrating the power of a DOM for complex structured documents.
+- JavaScript and CSS for demonstrating the power of a DOM for complex structured documents;
-- Rust for demonstrating that a system-programming language can be safe.
+- Rust for demonstrating that a system-programming language can be safe;
-- Forth for demonstrating that ergonomics don't require grammar.
+- Forth for demonstrating that ergonomics don't require grammar; and
+- [Minimal Linux Live](http://minimal.linux-bg.org) for teaching how to create a bootable disk image.

 ## Coda